How To Connect Rain Barrels – DIY Guide for Homeowners

 Pop Up Rain Barrel – Besthomegear.com

 A collapsible pop-up rain barrel is probably one of the easiest and fastest solutions.
-They’ll most likely come with the holes already in place and sometimes even with the spigot already attached (shown below)
+They’ll most likely come with the holes already in place and sometimes even with the faucet already attached (shown below)

 Rain barrel and planter